Controllable Localized Face Anonymization Via Diffusion Inpainting: Methodology

 To address the mentioned issue and enable controllable anonymization, we first propose an adaptive attribute-guidance module.
 This module leverages a feature-matching loss $\mathcal{L}_{att}$ that aligns the generated image with the target in FaRL’s \cite{FARL_CVPR_2022} feature space.
 Specifically, the loss is implemented as a mean squared error (MSE) between the features of the intermediate prediction $\widetilde{x} = \mathcal{D}(\widetilde{z}_0)$ and $x_{tgt}$.
 Its gradient with respect to $\widetilde{z}_0$ provides a corrective direction to adjust latent vectors toward the target attributes \cite{Diff-Privacy_TCS_2024}.
 A larger gradient indicates a greater mismatch between the generated and target features, prompting stronger corrections, while a smaller gradient reflects closer alignment and thus applies only subtle adjustments.
 The module is formulated as:

-where $w_t = \lambda \sigma_t$, with $\lambda$ controlling the trade-off between target attribute enforcement and inpainting capability. $\sigma_t$ is adaptively decreased during the denoising process, allowing for stronger guidance in the early noisy steps and a weaker influence as the image becomes cleaner.
+where $w_t = \lambda \sigma_t$, with the guidance weight $\lambda$~controlling the trade-off between target attribute enforcement and inpainting capability. $\sigma_t$ is adaptively decreased during the denoising process, allowing for stronger guidance in the early noisy steps and a weaker influence as the image becomes cleaner.
 Then we modify the reverse denoising process as:

 Finally, the anonymized face image $x_a$ is generated by decoding the latent representation, $x_a = \mathcal{D}(\hat{z}_0)$.
 Additional details of the proposed method are provided in Alg. \ref{alg1}.

 \textbf{Localized Anonymization.} As shown in Fig. \ref{fig_2}, our framework supports selective masking of specific regions (e.g., leaving the eyes or mouth unmasked $M'\notin\{eyes, lips\}$) instead of masking the entire face.
 The resulting masked image $x_m = x \odot (1 - M')$ is then constructed as before and used as input to the model, enabling localized anonymization while preserving critical facial details.
 This capability allows for a more adaptable trade-off between privacy protection and practical usability.
 It is particularly valuable in applications such as medical imaging, where patient privacy must be protected while retaining clinically relevant information.